All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 GLP-1R Knockout Mouse Studies

 Mice with global GLP-1R deletion (GLP-1R-/-) develop cortical bone fragility with reduced cortical bone mass and impaired material properties.
-However, trabecular bone is relatively preserved, suggesting site-specific roles for GLP-1R signaling.
+But trabecular bone is relatively preserved, suggesting site-specific roles for GLP-1R signaling.
 These knockout studies support a physiological role for GLP-1R in bone homeostasis.

-Interestingly, the bone deficit in GLP-1R-/- mice is associated with increased osteoclast number and resorption markers, suggesting that endogenous GLP-1 signaling normally restrains bone resorption.
+The bone deficit in GLP-1R-/- mice is associated with increased osteoclast number and resorption markers, suggesting that endogenous GLP-1 signaling normally restrains bone resorption.
 This observation has important implications for pharmacological GLP-1R agonism: exogenous GLP-1R agonists might enhance this anti-resorptive effect, providing bone protection.

 Calcitonin-Mediated Pathway

 An indirect bone-protective mechanism involves GLP-1-stimulated calcitonin secretion from thyroid C-cells.
 Calcitonin inhibits osteoclast activity and reduces bone resorption.
-However, as discussed in the thyroid cancer literature, human C-cells have minimal GLP-1R expression, making this pathway unlikely to contribute significantly in humans.
+But as discussed in the thyroid cancer literature, human C-cells have minimal GLP-1R expression, making this pathway unlikely to contribute significantly in humans.
 In rats, where C-cell GLP-1R expression is high, this calcitonin-mediated pathway may explain why GLP-1R agonists show stronger bone-protective effects in rodent models than in humans.

 Preclinical Bone Studies with GLP-1 Receptor Agonists